How to Test for Mold in Your Home

 How you ask?
 The quickest way is to check it with a moisture meter.
 They're easy to use and you won't need any experience or know-how to operate one.

-Here are some tips on how to detect mold in other places, if you don't have a moisture meter or don't want to buy one.
+Here are some tips on how to detect mold with a detailed visual inspection if you don't have a moisture meter.

-1. Inspect bathtub, shower and sink edges, caulk lines or flashing to determine if any water intrusion is occuring.
+1. Inspect bathtub, shower and sink edges, caulk lines or flashing to find surface mold and to determine if any water intrusion is occuring.

 2. Inspect window sills (inside and outside) for mold spots or mildew.